MarS-FM: Generative Modeling of Molecular Dynamics via Markov State Models: The new class of s

+Independently, we draw a noise sample $x_0 \sim p_0$ and define interpolations $[0,1] \ni s \mapsto x_s$ connecting $x_0$ to $x_1$ using the standard schedule of Flow Matching (see Appendix~\ref{appendix: subsec: drawing training pairs} for the explicit formula for $x_s$ and its analytic velocity $\dot{x}_s$).
+We optimize $v_\theta$ by minimizing the velocity mismatch along the conditional paths $s \mapsto p_s(\cdot \mid x_0, x_1)$ induced by these interpolations \citep{lipman_flow_2022, liu2022flow, albergo2022building}.
+That is, we consider the training loss

 where $\dot{x}_s$ is the velocity of the conditional path.
-Crucially, we have emphasized how we select each state $S_i$ uniformly, before conditioning on $x(t)$.
+Crucially, we first select each state $S_i$ uniformly (see Appendix~\ref{appendix: subsec: architecture}) before conditioning on a specific frame $x(t) \in S_i$.
 This state-based sampling ensures that rare states are encountered more frequently during training.
 In contrast, standard MD-Emus draw frames uniformly from the trajectory, which often biases training toward common intra-state transitions.
 A similar strategy was used by \citet{costa2024equijump}, though their model still approximates a fixed lag time transition.
 Further implementation and batching details are provided in Appendix~\ref{appendix: sec: Implementation Details}.